TurkiBK/WebDevProjectGroup/README.md

 # WebDevProjectGroup
-This is a groupe projec for web class
+This is a group project for web class
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts